Your poem can be about absolutely anything related to

 Contest Rules

-1.Poems must be on the theme SUMMER.
+1.Poems must be on the theme of homesteading.
 At the same time vulgar, profane and adult content is not permitted.
 Every submission that follows the rules outlined here will be considered for publication.

 3.The submitted work must be the words of the submitter.